iyak/RNAlogo/README.md

 $ cat a.dat | build/bin/RNAlogo-stack > a.svg
 ```

-You can generate more flexible logos by writing your program for batch application.
+You can generate more flexible logos by tweeking the program for batch application.
 Place in your project and include the header file.
 Following is the example to generate sample-1.svg.